-- Theresa Hennings (Research Assistant) - Graduate student, University of Washington
+- Theresa Hennings (Research Assistant) - Grad student, University of Washington

 - Stephan Meylan (Research Assistant) - Grad student, UC Berkeley

 - Chigusa Kurumada (Graduate Student) - Assistant Professor, University of Rochester

-- Marisa Casillas (Research Assistant) - postdoc, Max Planck Institute for Psycholinguistics, Nijmegen
+- Marisa Casillas (Graduate Student) - Junior Investigator, Max Planck Institute for Psycholinguistics, Nijmegen

 - Alex Stiller (Master's Student) - Instructor, San Diego Mesa College